-From time to time, the biochemistry student council organises socalled evening seminars with different referees from the area of biochemistry.
-The invited referees work at university, in the industry or in teaching and are willing to share experiences they made in their lives and carriers.
+From time to time, the biochemistry student council organises so-called evening seminars with different guests from the area of biochemistry.
+The invited work at universities, in the industry or in teaching and are willing to share experiences they made in their lives and carriers.

 They cannot only answer questions, which might come up during your studies but can also give you some advice for the future.
 However, the evening seminars are not only informative but also a nice opportunity of getting together and hearing funny anecdotes.
-They are held in a cosy atmosphere, allow for chats and questions concerning work, life and others.
+They are held in a cozy atmosphere, allow for chats and questions concerning work, life and others.

 Everybody is welcome - this does not only include biochemistry students but also interested friends and colleagues - and drinks and snacks are provided by the FSI.

-Check our Facebook site for the next date!
+Check our Padlet and Instagram for the next date!